Posted by IKO Community Management on June 5, 2019 at 9:00 AM

 It’s important to understand the difference between an operating and reserve account and why the former is beneficial to HOA financial management, resident happiness, and regularly scheduled community upkeep.

-For more information about operating and reserve accounts for your neighborhood, download IKO’s Guide To Financial Management.
+For more information about operating and reserve accounts for your association, download IKO’s Guide To Financial Management.
 This guide shows you how to properly manage HOA finances; develop a well-thought-out HOA budget; and integrate strong, long-lasting financial habits.
 Click on the button below to download:

 Topics: HOA Board